joehanchoi/ticket-requirements-helper/README.md

 # Ticket Requirements Helper
-Helps convert tabular field data to be ready for development tickets.
+Helps convert content model data from tables to be ready for development tickets.